pingdotgg/uploadthing/.changeset/honest-seas-rush.md

 ---
-"@uploadthing/react": patch
+"@uploadthing/react": minor
-"@uploadthing/solid": patch
+"@uploadthing/solid": minor
 ---

-feat: generateSolidComponents & generateReactComponents functions
+feat: `generateComponents` functions for solid and react allows to pass the generic `FileRouter` once instead of for everytime the component is used